Eyes - how your eyes work

-There are two lots of fluid in the eye.
+There are two lots of fluid inside the eye.

 Aqueous humour (ak-we-us)

 Aqueous means water, and humour means fluid.
-This watery stuff fills the front of the eyeball around the lens.
+This watery fluid fills the front of the eyeball between the cornea and the lens.

 Vitreous humour (vit-re-us)

-This is a thicker jelly-like liquid which fills the larger part of the eyeball and keeps it in shape.
+This is a thicker jelly-like liquid which fills the larger part of the eyeball behind the lens and keeps it in shape.
 (Vitreous means glassy, because the vitreous humour is very clear, so that light can pass through it).

 Ciliary muscles (sil-e-re)